Dermophis mexicanus: Biology

-The Mexican burrowing caecilian feeds on invertebrates, including earthworms, termites, crickets, slugs, and snails.
+The Mexican burrowing caecilian preys on invertebrates, including earthworms, termites, crickets, slugs, and snails.
 It emerges onto the ground surface on nights with light rainfall and catches small prey that come within its reach.
 Larger individuals may eat mice and small lizards.
 It moves by internal concertina-like movements and by undulating its body from side to side.

 This caecilian is viviparous.
 Males start spermatogenesis at 1 years of age but may not reproduce until year two due to a greater abundance of spermatogenic lobules.
 Females can start reproducing after 1 year, but most reproduce in their second year.
 Fertilisation is internal and up to 16 developing larvae subsist on the yolks of their eggs for three months.
 Then, they develop rasping teeth and feed on maternal glandular secretions, scraping the inside of the oviduct to stimulate their production.
 When the young emerge, after 11 months of gestation, they are 10 to 15 cm long.
 They then shed their larval teeth and rapidly grow a set of adult ones.